Solving Burnout in Healthcare Workers

 Body

 We all experience stress.
-If it is temporary we can bounce back, function well, be engaged, connected and in control.
-But when work-related stress becomes chronic and unrelenting it can lead to burnout.
+If it is temporary we can bounce back, function well, be engaged, connected and in control, but in instances of habitual burnout or when work-related stress becomes chronic and unrelenting, these feelings can seem unending.

-Burnout can be difficult to detect as it is subtle and progresses gradually over time.
+Burnout, stress, and anxiety are often used interchangeably, but they represent distinct psychological and physiological states.
+Crucially, while stress and anxiety can be episodic, burnout is a prolonged, deep exhaustion tied specifically to one's professional role.
 It’s important to know how to check your stress temperature to identify when normal stress is becoming dangerous.
-Check out this 2020 episode of our podcast, where mental health first aider Sam Eddy taught us how to monitor our stress levels and identify circuit breakers: Dealing with stress during crisis with Sam Eddy.
+Check out this 2020 episode of our podcast, where mental health first aider Sam Eddy taught us how to monitor our stress levels and identify circuit breakers: Dealing with stress during crisis with Sam Eddy .

 Body